Anna Petryk

-Anna Petryk (born 26 October 1997) is a Ukrainian footballer who plays as a midfielder for Breiðablik in the Icelandic Besta-deild kvenna and the Ukraine women's national team.
+Anna Petryk (born 26 October 1997) is a Ukrainian footballer who plays as a midfielder for Sparta Prague in the Czech Women's First League and the Ukraine women's national team.

 She returned to Ukraine after six months, joining Vorskla Poltava with whom she won back-to-back league and cup doubles for the 2022–23 and 2023-24 seasons, before rejoining Zhytlobud-1, now playing under their new name of FC Metalist 1925 Kharkiv.

 Playing career

 After playing the majority of her career with the Women's League club WFC Zhytlobud-1 Kharkiv, Petryk signed with Breiðablik in the Icelandic Besta-deild kvenna in March 2022.

+On 10 July 2026, Petryk signed a contract with Czech Women's First League club Sparta Prague.
+She made her league debut for the club on 15 August 2026 in a 4–0 home win against Prague Raptors.